FAMU players ask school president for 'changes made now' - NewsBreak

 FAMU players ask school president for 'changes made now'

-TALLAHASSEE, Fla.
-(AP) — Florida A&M’s football team, which considered not traveling for its season opener at North Carolina last week, is openly questioning the level of support players are receiving from the university.
+TALLAHASSEE, Fla. — (AP) — Florida A&M’s football team, which considered not traveling for its season opener at North Carolina last week, is openly questioning the level of financial and compliance support players are receiving from the university.

-Nearly 90 players penned a blistering letter to school president Larry Robinson a day after the team lost 56-24 to the Tar Hills while playing without 26 ineligible players.
-FAMU was paid $450,000 to make the trip to Chapel Hill.

-The letter implores Robinson for “changes made now” and says “we are not interested in further empty dialogue with you or your staff.”

 “We are confident that our processes are effective and timely,” the school said Tuesday.
 “We will continue to monitor our efforts in this regard and pursue all avenues to provide an excellent student experience to every athlete.
 FAMU is committed to upholding high standards and rigorous adherence to NCAA guidelines.”